karvozavr/anti-copy-paster-task/README.md

 This plugin is based on code of another my plugin for __Partial Extract Method Refactoring__ task.
 For the most technical details see https://github.com/karvozavr/ast-info-plugin.

+## Usage

+Simplest way to run the plugin is:
+`./gradlew runIde`

+To display AST for selection:

+1. Select some code in editor.
+2. Press `AST Info` button under `AST Info` button.
+3. Tool Window with AST and statistics will appear.
+4. To see info for another code fragment: GOTO 1.

 ## Implemntation details

 ### AST by selection